paulxu1234/ameba_docs/source/application_note/secure_boot.rst

     .. code::

        efuse wmap 0x3 1 e4
-          - When in device\-MP stage, you should program the SECURE_BOOT_EN_PHY bit to enable secure boot permanently.
+          - When in device-MP stage, you should program the SECURE_BOOT_EN_PHY bit to enable secure boot permanently.

     .. code::